mic-rigaud/UML-DSimulator/README.md

-# UML Simulator
+# UML-DSimulator

 ## Description of the project

-UMLSimulator is a plugin for UMLDesigner.
+UML-DSimulator is a plugin for UMLDesigner.
 This plugin is a simulator of UML Model.
 The plugin use a simulator which was developed by [Ciprian Teodorov](https://github.com/teodorov).

 With this simulator it is possible to see the evolution of States in all State machine diagram.